lichtara/relational-coherence-hybrid-systems/paper/08_institutional_Translation.md

 Coherence concerns whether heterogeneous layers of action remain mutually interpretable as they evolve.
 The danger lies in mistaking coherence for control.
 Control minimizes deviation.
 Coherence preserves compatibility across difference.

-A system may converge flawlessly toward predefined objectives while eroding the interpretive bridges that render its operations intelligible.
+A system may converge flawlessly toward predefined objectives while simultaneously eroding the interpretive bridges that render its operations intelligible.
 Such systems exhibit performance without governability.

 Structural coherence is not engineered uniformity but maintained compatibility.
 It requires that temporal cycles remain survivable across layers, that optimization logics do not silently displace institutional mandates, and that normative commitments do not detach from operational practice.